Michael K. Obeng

-Michael K. Obeng (born 1973) is an American plastic surgeon.
-He is the President of Global Health Solutions.
-He is also the director of MiKO Plastic Surgery and MiKO Surgery Centre.
+Michael K. Obeng (born 1973) is a Ghanaian plastic surgeon.
+He is the director of MiKO Plastic Surgery and MiKO Surgery Centre.

 Early life and education

 Obeng was born in Ghana in 1973.
 He completed his high school at Prempeh College, a boy's educational institution in Kumasi.
 He served as a dining hall prefect in his final year at his school.
 When he was 15, he met medical professionals from Operation Smile.

 He obtained his undergrad degree from Midwestern State University in Wichita Falls, Texas, after he moved to the United States.
-He obtained a degree in B.S. in chemistry and received his M.D. degree from the University of Texas Medical School.
+He obtained B.S. degree in chemistry and received his M.D. degree from the University of Texas Medical Branch.
 He received a fellowship at Harvard Medical School, specializing in hand, wrist, and micro neurovascular surgery.
 Obeng gave the commencement address at his alma mater Midwestern State University, in 2016.

 Career

 Obeng is a Ghanaian plastic surgeon and is the Director of MiKO Plastic Surgery and MiKO Surgery Centre in Beverly Hills.
-He is also the President of Global Health Solutions, a healthcare consulting firm with a mission to bridge the gap between morbidity and healthy living worldwide.

 Obeng came under the spotlight after provided free treatment to Tessica Brown, a woman who had applied Gorilla Glue on her hair.
 He managed to remove it successfully.

 In 2015, Obeng and his then wife, Veronika, participated in the E! reality television series Second Wives Club.
 In 2016, Obeng filed a lawsuit against E! and its parent company, NBCUniversal, seeking an injunction to bar the network from airing any episodes that include him and his children.

 In 2018, Obeng made national headlines for successfully performing forehead reduction surgery.
 In 2019, he again made headlines for successfully performing rib removal surgery on Justin Jedlica and has served as plastic surgery consultant for a variety of print and television publications, such as the Inquisitr regarding socialite Kim Kardashian's changes in facial structure throughout her career.

+In 2020, Obeng and his surgery center were sued by a patient for posting nude photos of her on social media without consent.
+A $600,000 judgment was entered against Obeng for invasion of privacy and violation of the Confidentiality of Medical Information Act, breach of fiduciary duty, negligence per se and misappropriation of likeness.
+Obeng appealed the judgment but it was affirmed by the California Court of Appeal in May 2023.
+The patient's lawyer noted that "Dr. Obeng's actions were egregious violations of our client's privacy rights.
+Using private information, obtained while providing medical care, to promote the doctor's business on social media cannot be tolerated."

 Recognition

 The media recognized Obeng for his successful forehead reduction surgery in 2018.
 He was also recognized for successfully performing rib removal surgery in 2019.
 He has served as a plastic surgery consultant for the Inquisitr regarding Kim Kardashian's changes in facial structure.

-He was awarded the N.A.A.C.P.
-Humanitarian Award for his services with R.E.S.T.O.R.E.,.
+He was awarded the NAACP Humanitarian Award for his services with R.E.S.T.O.R.E.,.
 He was also included in the 2020 Ebony Power 100 List 2020.
 He was also rated twice among America's top plastic surgeons by the Consumer Research Council.